elementary-Inc/blog/_posts/2024/2024-12-31-os-8-available-now.md

 ## Portals

 Portals are special API that apps can use to access system features in a way that respects your privacy and requires your explicit consent.
 Three new Portals are now supported in OS 7: Color Picker, Screenshot, and Screencast.
 These portals are essential for maintaining compatibility with modern apps which are written to work in a Wayland world and don't have direct access to the pixels on your display.
-If you've previously experienced trouble using modern color picker or screen recording apps from alt stores like Flathub on elementary OS 7, this update should fix that for you!
-Thanks to [David](https://github.com/davidmhewitt)and [Leonhard](https://github.com/leolost2605) for their work here!
+If you've previously experienced trouble using modern color picker or screen recording apps from alt stores like Flathub, this update should fix that for you!

 And we've landed basic support for the Wallpaper Portal which means you can grant access to apps to change your wallpaper in a platform agnostic way as opposed to the platform-specific way we had implemented before.

-Two new portals landed in OS 8: the Screenshot and Color Picker portals.
-Additionally Photos has been updated to use the Wallpaper portal.
+The Screenshot and Color Picker portals

-The Screencast portal landed this past month, meaning screen recording applications are now able to capture the screen in the Wayland session, thanks again to [Leonhard](https://github.com/leolost2605).
+The Screencast portal landed this past month, meaning screen recording applications are now able to capture the screen in the Wayland session

 Photos now uses the Wallpaper and Open Directory portals improving cross-platform compatibility.